 - Breaking the Fourth Wall: The show did try to maintain something of a journalistic or documentary feel (at least initially) and has a protocol of maintaining the fourth wall, but occasionally a judgement call will dictate breaking it, such as a cameraman helping an exhausted police officer perform CPR on a subject.

-- On that topic, when the show is in the Deep South, the officers shown are diverse in both gender and ethnicity, in fairly good shape, and well spoken (with perhaps a hint of a drawl to give away a locale).
+- Deep South: Averted.
+The show is somewhat famous for the shirtless, toothless morons, but they're seen all over the country.
+It isn't just hillbillies folks, trailer trash is nationwide.
+When the show is in the Deep South, the officers shown are diverse in both gender and ethnicity, in fairly good shape, and well spoken (with perhaps a hint of a drawl to give away a locale).
 It's a far cry from most Hollywood portrayals of southern law enforcement.

 - Eat the Evidence: Don't try this with your entire stash of crack cocaine at once.

 - Escaped Animal Rampage: One episode has the police dealing with a zebra escaped from a zoo.
 They rescue the zebra from drowning in a swimming pool.

 - Fair Cop: Sometimes yes, sometimes no. There's a lot of criteria for who gets filmed, such as service record, camera presence, and yes, appearance.
 Most of the cops are at least average looking, with a few particularly handsome/beautiful specimens.

 - Fan Disservice: For all the jokes about male suspects being shirtless, it's just as likely they're people you don't really want to see shirtless, since quite a few have been pretty beaten up by years of drug and alcohol abuse, and generally the types of people cops frequently deal with aren't usually the most fitness-minded.

 - Idiot Ball: Running from the police once they've cuffed your hands behind your back.
 One instance had a suspect run twice after being handcuffed with predictable results.